bojanrajkovic/coderinserepeat.com/_pages/cv.md

         Evaluated and identified hardware with suitable characteristics for metrics collection platform that was suitable for use in industrial plants
+awards_and_publications:
+  - SimpliSafe FY2023 Inventor of the Year
+  - Multiple pending patent applications from my work at SimpliSafe
 ---

 ## About Me